Should My Patient Be Screened for Lung Cancer?

 If a patient is 55-80 years old and has private insurance or 55-77 and has Medicare, and meets the other criteria listed, the initial scan will be covered without cost-sharing.

 Be sure to advise your patient to check with their insurance plan for screening coverage and for any additional procedures—there may be other costs associated even if the actual screening is free.
-Ask the referral facility doing the LDCT scan to carefully and clearly explain to your patient all the costs that they may incur and not just the cost of the LDCT scan alone.
+Ask the referral facility doing the low-dose CT scan to carefully and clearly explain to your patient all the costs that they may incur and not just the cost of the low-dose CT scan alone.
 Recommend your patients use the Lung Cancer Screening Insurance Checklist as guidance.

 What should I discuss with my patient who may be a candidate for lung cancer screening?